-If it’s your first time purchasing tax deed properties, foreclosures, or sheriff’s sale properties, you may be wondering what the next steps are.
+If it’s your first time purchasing a property through either a county tax deed sale or tax lien sale, you may be wondering what the next steps are.
 In most cases, the logical next step is to obtain title insurance.
 While this may sound simple enough, the process can be different depending on the method you choose for acquiring it.

 To understand how long it takes to get title insurance, you’ll need to first understand the options available and how they work.

-An alternative method for obtaining title insurance with a clouded title is by having your title certified by a tax title curative consultant.
-Through this process, the consultant will verify the completeness and accuracy of tax lien foreclosure due process to ensure no clerical errors were made.
+An alternative method for obtaining title insurance for a property obtained through a tax lien sale or tax deed sale is by obtaining a Due Process Certification from Tax Title Services.
+Through this process, TTS will verify the completeness and accuracy of the tax foreclosure due process to ensure no clerical errors were made.
 Once verified, the consultant will connect you to a partner title insurance agent to protect your assets from further legal or financial responsibilities.

-Tax title certification can take as little as four weeks, and typically won’t take longer than 12 weeks to complete.
-When you choose the route of certification, you’ll pay a flat fee that’s much less expensive the thousands of dollars in legal fees you’d pay by filing an action to quiet title.
-With this method, you could have title insurance for your property in as little as four weeks, paying no more than $2,650 in states with the highest fees.
+The TTS Due Process Certification can take fewer than four weeks (in some states), and typically won’t take longer than 6 weeks to complete.
+When you choose the route of certification, you’ll pay a flat fee that’s much less expensive than thousands of dollars in legal fees you’d pay by filing an action to quiet title.
+With this method, you could have title insurance for your property in as little as four weeks, saving thousands of dollars in states with the highest quiet title fees.

-The best way to get title insurance for your property is by getting assistance from the tax title curative consultants at Tax Title Services.
-We’ll verify that the tax lien foreclosure due process was handled correctly, thoroughly checking for clouds over your title that may impact you in the future.
+The fastest and most cost effective route to obtain title insurance for your tax deed investment is with the Due Process Certification from Tax Title Services.
+We’ll verify that the tax lien foreclosure due process was handled correctly, thoroughly checking for clouds in your title that may impact you in the future.
 Once certified, we’ll partner you with a title insurance underwriter to give you added protection over your assets for years to come.